“Affordable Loan Solution” program offers 3% down loan

-This new loan program is backed by Freddie Mac and non-profit Self-Help, so the borrower doesn’t need to pay any form of insurance.
-This could could save home buyers a decent amount of money over the life of the loan — money that can instead go to increasing your home equity.
+This new loan program is backed by Freddie Mac and non-profit Self-Help, so the borrower doesn’t need to pay any form of mortgage insurance premiums.
+This could save home buyers a decent amount of money over the life of the loan — money that can instead go to increasing your home equity.

 Other loan options may still be a better fit for some home buyers than Bank of America’s new program.
 Their minimum credit score of 660 is higher than the FHA loan, which requires just a 580 score to qualify for the 3.5% minimum down payment.

 Roughly half of the country has a credit score below 660.
-This, along with other restrictions, may make it difficult for some home buyers to get approved.
+This, along with other restrictions, may make it difficult for some home buyers to get approved for a conventional mortgage.

 Plus, Bank of America has not specified what their mortgage rates are on this program.
-Even without PMI payments, the new loan program may not be a better option that FHA, Conventional 97 or HomeReady loans, depending on your financial situation.
+Even without PMI payments, the new loan program could mean a higher interest rate than FHA, Conventional 97 or HomeReady loans, depending on your financial situation.

 Other low down payment mortgage options available

 Bank of America isn’t the only lender offering 3 percent downpayment loans.
-Large and small mortgage companies and banks across the country offer low downpayment loans that are not specific to a single lender.
+Large and small mortgage lenders and banks across the country offer low downpayment loans that are not specific to a single lender.